-Beginning Saturday, August 24, 2020 the first of twenty-four, 90 minute instructional class sessions will be streamed live to wherever you happen to be (recordings of the video will also be available on demand).
+Beginning Saturday, March 6, 2021 the first of twenty-four, 90 minute instructional class sessions will be streamed live to wherever you happen to be (recordings of the video will also be available on demand).
 Logical Reasoning, Analytical Reasoning, and Reading Comprehension will all be covered in granular detail.
-Virtual class sessions are streamed live on Saturdays and Sundays from 11:00 a.m. to 12:30 p.m.
-The final session will be broadcast on the weekend of November 7th and 8th.
+Virtual class sessions are streamed live on Saturdays and Sundays from 11:00 a.m. to 12:30 p.m. and will continue through Sunday, May 23rd.

 LOGICAL REASONING - Previously recorded material - PrepTests 78 through 87